 The Scottish Government website has a section on frequently asked questions which may be of further assistance.

-Procedural Handbooks, Building (Scotland) Act 2003, Fees and Forms Regulations, etc.
+Procedural and Legislation Procedural Handbooks, Building (Scotland) Act 2003, Fees and Forms Regulations, etc.

 Current and previous versions of the Technical Handbooks, both Domestic and Non-Domestic.

 Key Guidance Documents